 The fast fashion industry is the third-largest polluter in the world, according to the World Economic Forum.
 The industry’s carbon emissions are more than that of the aviation and maritime industries combined, according to the United Nations.

 Although reselling the shoes reduces the amount of recycled material available to make jogging tracks, such material can likely be obtained from other sources.

-We should encourage any initiative that encourages people to buy second-hand clothing.
+We should support any initiative that encourages people to buy second-hand clothing.
 When one maximises a shoe’s lifespan, one reduces overall resource consumption.

 It is more helpful to the environment to wear one’s shoes until they cannot be used any more, and then donate them before buying a new pair.
 It’s better than donating one’s wearable shoes and buying a new pair.